-- SPETT, Lizzi Irma née DREIFUSS P T
+- SPETT, Lizzi Irma née DREIFUSS P A T

 About the Family

-The SPETT family received their visas from Aristides de Sousa Mendes in Bordeaux on June 18, 1940.
+The SPETT family received a visa from Aristides de Sousa Mendes in Bordeaux on June 18, 1940.

-They crossed into Portugal and sailed from Lisbon to New York on the vessel Nyassa in December 1940.
+They crossed into Portugal, where they resided in Porto.
+They sailed from Lisbon to New York on the vessel Nyassa in December 1940.

 Testimonial of Lizzi Spett